-The Obama administration’s policy shift earlier to summer to temporarily halt deportation proceedings against undocumented youth was a sizable victory for the Dreamers.
+The Obama administration’s policy shift to temporarily halt deportation proceedings against undocumented youth was a sizable victory for the Dreamers.
 With their courage and leadership, the undocumented and allied youth at the forefront of this movement for rights have captured the nation’s attention.

-The Rosenberg Foundation is proud to support the UCLA Labor Center’s 2012 Dream Summer Leadership Program with a grant of $52,000.
+To date, the Rosenberg Foundation has awarded $114, 500 to the UCLA Labor Center’s Dream Summer Leadership Program.